-LIS facilities – comprising our libraries and computing labs – are resources shared by the Middlebury College community.
+Library facilities – comprising our libraries and some computing labs – are resources shared by the Middlebury College community.
 Respect for people and property rests upon the personal responsibility of users and visitors in order to:

 - protect our facilities, furnishings, and equipment from harm